mdezube/sms-analysis/README.md

 `table_connector.py` to find the file
 2. Load up the messages database and address book database locally
 3. Merge the databases together into `fully_merged_messages_df` which you can freely play with
-4. Visualize a word tree of your text messages with a specific contact (see screenshot below)
+4. Visualize a word tree of your text messages with a specific contact, see [word tree screenshot](#example-word-tree)
 5. Show you who you text the most
-6. Create an interactive streamgraph to visualize how your texting with people has trended over time (see screenshot below)
+6. Create an interactive streamgraph to visualize how your texting with people has trended over time, see [steamgraph screenshot](#example-steamgraph)

 Note: none of your data is modified nor sent anywhere during execution